 RELEVANCE OF PURE AGENT UNDER GST

 The concept is borrowed from the erstwhile Service Tax Determination of Value Rules, 2006 and carried forward under GST.
-Under the GST Valuation Rules 2017, a pure agent is given the following meanings.
+Under the GST Valuation Rules 2017 pure agent is given the following meaning.

-(c) does not use for his own interest such goods or services so procured
+c) does not use for his own interest such goods or services so procured; and

-(d) receives only the actual amount incurred to procure such goods or services in addition to the amount received for the supply he provides on his own accountOnline GST Certification Course by TaxGuru & MSME- Click here to Join
+d) receives only the actual amount incurred to procure such goods or services in addition to the amount re-ceived for supply he provides on his own account.

 Another important fact is that, the person who provides any service as a pure agent receives only the actual amount for the services provided.
-Coming back to our example of Importer and Customs Broker, the agreement provides reimbursement of transport services utilized at actuals.
+Coming back to our example of Importer and Customs Broker, the agreement provides reimbursement of transport services utilised at actuals.
 In this case, let’s say the value of transport service was Rs.10, 000/-.
 If the Customs Broker charges any amount more than Rs.10,000/-, then he will not be considered as a pure agent for the services of transport and the value of transport service will be included in the value of his Customs Broker service.

 EXCLUSION FROM VALUE

-The supplier would have to satisfy the following conditions (in addition to the condition required to be satisfied to be considered as a pure agent) for exclusion from value:
+The supplier would have to satisfy the following conditions (in addition to the condition required to be satisfied to be considered as a pure agent) for exclusion from value as under:-

-(ii) The payment made by the pure agent on behalf of the recipient of supply has been separately indicated in the invoice issued by the pure agent to the recipient of service
+ii. the payment made by the pure agent on behalf of the recipient of supply has been separately indicated in the invoice issued by the pure agent to the recipient of service; and

 In case the conditions are not satisfied, such expenditure incurred shall be included in the value of supply under GST.